Our education team currently offers a variety of professional development opportunities for educators each year:

-These programs are designed to strengthen the analytical abilities of elementary, middle, and high school teachers.
-Teachers will learn historical thinking skills—sourcing, contextualization, corroboration, and close reading—by using letters, diaries, documents, photographs, and maps from the society’s collections.
-These workshops can be conducted at the Virginia Museum of History & Culture or in your school and are perfect for in-service teacher training.
+These programs are designed to strengthen the analytical abilities of K-12 teachers.
+Teachers will learn historical thinking skills—sourcing, contextualization, corroboration, and close reading—by using primary sources and teaching techniques from the museum's collection and education programs.
+These workshops can be conducted at the Virginia Museum of History & Culture, in your school, or virtually.